KlabautermannSW/axisPush/README.md

 ### Important !!

-**_Before you use the sample service configuration file check out that there will be no error whenn calling the program with your configuration.
+**_Before you use the sample service configuration file check out that there will be no errors when calling the program with your configuration.
 If an error occurs the systemd service will recall the program immediately over and over again!_**

 ### Setting The Service